Mylor Harbour to Flushing circular walk

 Since its reintroduction, sycamore has spread widely as the seeds are extremely fertile and able to grow just about anywhere where the ground is sufficiently wet.
 In particular they can grow within the shade of the parent tree, creating dense cover that crowds-out other species.
 In some areas it is regarded as an invasive weed.

-20. Cross the stile or go through the gate and follow the path along the left hedge of the field to the bottom-left corner.
+20. Cross the stile or go through the gate and follow the path between the hedge and fence and then along the left hedge of the field to the bottom-left corner.

 Tannins are natural preservatives.
 The reason why red wine keeps much longer than white is that the grape skins that give the red colour also contain tannins.
 Oak leaves, wood and acorns all contain a high level of tannins.
 When wine is aged in oak, the wooden barrels release more preservative tannins into their contents.